mikechendev/f1-2021-drivers-championship-visualization/README.md

 Technologies, Libraries, APIs

--Erghast Developer API for the data
+-Erghast Developer API for the data.
--Chart.js or D3.js to animate the bar chart
+-Chart.js or D3.js to animate the bar chart.
--Webpack and Babel to bundle and transpile the source JavaScript code -npm to manage project dependences
+-Webpack and Babel to bundle and transpile the source JavaScript code.
+-npm to manage project dependences.

 Imprementation Timeline